-Mr. Tong Wing Chi (Committee Chairman) (appointed on 1 March 2022)
+Mr. Tong Wing Chi (Committee Chairman)

-Mr. Ying Wei (Committee Chairman) (resigned on 1 March 2022)
+Dr. Chen Ying (appointed on 1 March 2024)

 The external auditor was invited to attend meetings of the Audit Committee held during the year to discuss with the members of the Audit Committee on issues arising from the audit and financial reporting matters.
 The Chairman of the Audit Committee provided the Board with a briefing on the significant issues after each meeting of the Audit Committee.
-There was no disagreement between the Board and the Audit Committee on the selection and re-appointment of the external auditor during the year ended 31 December 2022.
+There was no disagreement between the Board and the Audit Committee on the selection and re-appointment of the external auditor during the year ended 31 December 2023.

-The Audit Committee held four meetings in 2022 and the attendance record of individual member is set out in this Corporate Governance Report.
-In discharging its responsibilities, the Audit Committee has performed the following works during the year ended 31 December 2022.
+The Audit Committee held three meetings in 2023 and the attendance record of individual member is set out in this Corporate Governance Report.
+In discharging its responsibilities, the Audit Committee has performed the following works during the year ended 31 December 2023.

-- (i) reviewed the annual report of the Group for the year ended 31 December 2021 and the interim report of the Group for the six months ended 30 June 2022 as well as the reports prepared by the external auditor covering major findings in the course of its audit; - (ii) reviewed the changes in accounting standards and their impacts on the Group's financial statements; - (iii) reviewed the Company's relationship with the external auditor with reference to the work they performed, their fees and terms of engagement, and make recommendation to the Board on the reappointment of the external auditor; - (iv) reviewed the continuing connected transactions entered into by the Group; - (v) considered the Group's internal control review findings and discussed the relevant issues including financial, operational and compliance controls and risk management functions; and - (vi) considered the re-appointment of PKF Hong Kong Limited as auditor of the Company.
+- (i) reviewed the annual report of the Group for the year ended 31 December 2022 and the interim report of the Group for the six months ended 30 June 2023 as well as the reports prepared by the external auditor covering major findings in the course of its audit; - (ii) reviewed the changes in accounting standards and their impacts on the Group's financial statements; - (iii) reviewed the Company's relationship with the external auditor with reference to the work they performed, their fees and terms of engagement, and make recommendation to the Board on the reappointment of the external auditor; - (iv) reviewed the continuing connected transactions entered into by the Group; - (v) considered the Group's internal control review findings and discussed the relevant issues including financial, operational and compliance controls and risk management functions; and - (vi) considered the re-appointment of PKF Hong Kong Limited as auditor of the Company.